 Photodynamic therapy uses photosensitizing drugs that react to a particular light.
 When stimulated, these drugs kill cancer cells and prevent metastasis.
-Doctors can administer a photodynamic medication vaccine that promotes an immune response and delays tumor growth when activated with radiation therapy.
+This treatment also lacks substantial side effects, which could help improve a patient’s quality of life.

 Cancer cells carry DNA like all healthy cells in the body.
 However, mutations or defects in DNA cause normal cells to transform into cancerous tumors.
 Gene therapy for mesothelioma attempts to repair or replace genes in the DNA that lead to cancer.

-While gene therapy specifically targets genes within DNA, epigenetic therapy for mesothelioma focuses on how DNA expressions translate to changes in the body.
+Epigenetic therapy for mesothelioma focuses on how DNA expressions translate to changes in the body.
 For example, age, environment and lifestyle cause our DNA to express genes differently.
 Current emerging mesothelioma treatments include epigenetic targets UHRF1 and inflammation biomarkers.

 Cryotherapy uses freezing temperatures to kill cancerous cells.
-Also known as cryoablation or cryosurgery, this targeted therapy has proven effective at reducing tumor sizes and improving mesothelioma symptoms.
+This targeted therapy reduces tumor size and improves mesothelioma symptoms.

 Multimodal Therapy: The Latest Developments in Mesothelioma Treatment

 Multimodal therapy is the term for combining multiple treatments.
 Combining mesothelioma surgery and chemotherapy is more effective than either treatment alone.
 Combining traditional and emerging therapies will become the new gold standard.

 Combining therapies controls tumor growth and cancer spread with numerous techniques.
 Post-surgical radiation for mesothelioma can kill cancer cells left behind from surgery.
 However, patients are also subject to side effects from multiple treatments in a multimodal plan.